hoanphungt/five-in-a-row/README.md

 - **Restart and Quit**:

     * The game restarts when clicking the board after a win.
-    * Total scores are displayed when the game is closed.
+    * Total scores are displayed when the game is finished.
+    * The game is closed automatically when the game is finished.

 ### Customization

-- **Board Size**: Adjust the number of rows and columns by changing ROWS and COLS.
+- **Board Size**: Adjust WIDTH and HEIGHT to customize the size of the board.
 - **Cell Size**: Modify the size of each cell by adjusting the CELL variable.
-- **Font Size**: Change the text size in the canvas.create_text calls.

 #### Author